 …and added to the GPS coordinates of the vehicle (which are really the GPS coordinates of the navigation system’s reference point).

-Here’s a cute diagram of the scanner system I was using – made from a 3D laser scan and some engineering drawings.
+Here’s a diagram of the scanner system I was using – made from a 3D laser scan and some engineering drawings.
 How’s that?
 Using a 3D scanner to measure a 2D scanner.
 Even better, the scan was done on the helipad of a ship in the East Antarctic pack ice zone!

 You can see there the relationships I’ve described above.
 The red box is our navigation device – a dual-GPS, three-axis-IMU strapdown navigator, which provides us with the relationship between the aircraft body and the world.
-The green cylinder is the LiDAR, which provides us ranges and angles in its own coordinate system.
+The green cylinder is the laser scanner, which provides us ranges and angles in its own coordinate system.
 The offset between them is the lever arm, and the orientation difference between the axes of the two instruments is the boresight matrix.

-Now consider that each of those parameters from each of those instruments and the relationships between them have some uncertainty associated with them, which contributes to the overall uncertainty about the geolocation of a given liDAR point.
+Now consider that each of those parameters from each of those instruments and the relationships between them have some uncertainty associated with them, which contributes to the overall uncertainty about the geolocation of a given lidar point.